 Contact our law firm today to meet with a highly skilled Cary heat injury attorney prepared to conduct a thorough investigation into the cause of the work-related explosion.

 If you or your loved one was injured in an explosion at a manufacturing facility or construction site, entrust our law firm to help you obtain the benefits you are entitled to receive.
-Our law firm's work injury attorneys have over 40 years of combined experience handling workers' compensation claims.
-We will apply our years of experience and legal skills to help you navigate through North Carolina's workers' compensation system.
+Our law firm’s work injury attorneys have decades of experience handling workers’ compensation claims.
+We will apply our years of experience and legal skills to help you navigate through North Carolina’s workers’ compensation system.

 In North Carolina, employers are required to provide employees with workers’ compensation insurance.
 This is a no-fault system designed to cover employees’ work-related injuries, regardless of who caused the accident.
 In return, injured employees cannot sue their employer for additional compensation.
 This sounds like a straightforward system, yet insurance companies are known to deny and delay legitimate workers’ compensation claims.

 Our law firm is committed to helping you secure the benefits you are entitled to for any lost wages and medical care.
 We will work with your doctor to understand the extent of medical treatment, including rehabilitative care, you will need.
 Part of our focus is to help you cover any lost wages or reduced earning capacity, if your heat injuries have resulted in a lasting or partial disability.
 We also have experience securing lifetime workers’ compensation benefits for injured workers with permanent disabilities from the work-related accident.
 Every case is fact specific.
 We will use expert testimony to help you obtain the benefits you are entitled to.

 We Pursue Third-Party Heat Injury Claims In North Carolina